harmonydata/harmonydata.github.io/content/en/blog/harmony-tidal-workshop.md

 The workshop was a great success and participants learned a lot about how to use these powerful tools.
 We've also gathered a great deal of user testing experience on both these tools.
 If you are interested in using Harmony or TIDAL to study child and adolescent mental health, please visit [harmonydata.ac.uk](https://harmonydata.ac.uk) and [the TIDAL repo](https://github.com/AmeliaES/TIDAL) and [the TIDAL app](https://tidal.shinyapps.io/tidalapp/) for more information.

+## About Harmony

 Harmony is a software tool using natural language processing and Transformer models (LLMs) that can be used to harmonise questionnaires and create comparable measures of mental health symptoms.
 It is a valuable tool for researchers who want to study mental health across different populations and settings.

 Harmony uses natural language processing to identify and match items across questionnaires.
-This process is more accurate and efficient than traditional methods of harmonization.
-Harmony also provides a number of features that make it easy to use, such as a user-friendly interface and a built-in thesaurus.
+This process is more accurate and efficient than traditional methods of harmonisation.
+Harmony also provides a number of features that make it easy to use, such as a user-friendly interface, responsive design, and Python and R bindings and REST API.

 If you are interested in learning more about Harmony, please check out some of our [videos](/videos) and [blog posts](/blog).

+## About TIDAL

+TIDAL stands for Tool to Implement Developmental Analyses of Longitudinal Data.
+TIDAL is designed to facilitate work trajectories and remove barriers to implementing longitudinal research to researchers without specialist statistical backgrounds, enabling them to address questions like:

+* How mental health is changing over specific periods of time.
+* When mental health is improving or worsening at the fastest rate (points of acceleration).
+* How variable mental health responses are over time within individuals (stability).